flukebox/Hackerrank/README.md

 ## Usage
 Most of the code is limited to each file.
 Where folder names either denote langauge name or hacker challenge name.
+You can search for each problem by filename on hackerrank.
+This is for educational/inspirational purpose only.

-Feel free to copy and distribute
+Feel free to copy and distribute.

+PLEASE DO NOT USE THIS TO CHEAT.

 ## License
 Creative Commons 3